minerllabs/competition_submission_template/README.md

 ## Training and Testing Code Entrypoint (where you write your code!)

-The evaluator will use `/home/aicrowd/run.sh` as the entrypoint, so please remember to have a `run.sh` at the root, which can instantitate any necessary environment variables, and also start executing your actual code.
-This repository includes a sample `run.sh` file.
+The evaluator will use `/home/aicrowd/run.sh` as the entrypoint, so please remember to include the `run.sh` in this repsoitory in your submission!
-If you are using a Dockerfile to specify your software environment, please remember to create a `aicrowd` user, and place the entrypoint code at `run.sh`.

 The `run.sh` in turn calls your training and testing code present in `train.py` & `test.py` respectively.
 The inline documentation in these files will guide you in interfacing with evaluator properly.

 ## IMPORTANT: Saving Models during Training!